guimvmatos/myfirstbot/readme.md

 cmd.exe
-conda env list (if you forget the env that you created) conda activate chatbotvenv rasa shell (to interact with our chatbots)
+conda env list (if you forget the env that you created) conda activate chatbotvenv rasa train (to train after some modification) rasa shell (to interact with our chatbots) rasa run --cors "*" --debug (to run with index.html)